 Experience the spectacular temples of Bagan.

-Visit Monwya and explore villages on the Chindwin River.
+Visit Monywa and explore villages on the Chindwin River.

 Head further south from Inle Lake to the little-visited Tha Khauk pagoda complex.

 Cross the border at Tachilek and explore the far north of Thailand.